 Children are wonderful mirrors for us.
 How do your children annoy you?
 How do they get you to lose your composure?

-One of my daughters could make me raving mad by doing things last-minute.
-That took all sorts of forms over the years and for the longest time, I claimed to be the exact opposite, always planning way ahead in advance, never running around like a headless chicken last minute.
-One day, as I was procrastinating preparing a lecture, a new friend made a remark.
-He said, “Ah, you are one of those last-minute people able to just wing it!
+One of my daughters could make me mad by doing things last minute.
+That took all sorts of forms over the years, and for the longest time, I claimed to be the exact opposite, always planning way ahead in advance, never running around like a headless chicken last minute.
+One day, as I was procrastinating while preparing a lecture, a new friend remarked, “Ah, you are one of those last-minute people able to wing it!
 I wish I could do that!”
 My first impulse was to deny this trait vehemently until I realized he was right.
 What annoyed me most in my daughter was a character trait I had myself but was never allowed to show as a child.
-The moment I embraced that trait, my daughter was not able to trigger me anymore.
-Interestingly enough she also seemed to be doing these last minute things less.
-She did not need to mirror it for me any longer.
+The moment I embraced that trait, my daughter did not trigger me as much anymore.

-One of my sisters has a son who is very straight-forward and outspoken.
+One of my sisters has a son who is very straightforward and outspoken.
 If he does not want to do something, he will say it.
-She also has a daughter who according to my sister is “sneaky.”
-My niece, so claims my sister, is pretty much a liar who will do what she wants behind your back.
-She will say “yes” when told not to do something and then do it anyways secretly.
-My sister at times is absolutely furious about this.
+My sister likes that.
+She also has a daughter who, according to my sister, is “sneaky.”
+My niece, so claims my sister, will say “yes” when told not to do something and then do it anyways secretly.
+My sister, at times, is absolutely furious about this.

-As much as I love and admire my sister I have to say that she is not the most direct person.
+As much as I love and admire my sister, I have to say that she is not the most direct person.
 She doesn’t like conflict.
-If she disagrees people who know her can read it on her face but she will usually not say it.
-Instead she will find a different way to achieve what she thinks is best.
-My niece mirrors for my sister a trait she is unaware to have herself.
-How often has my sister told me things “after the fact,” or tried to get what she wanted by approaching someone else in my immediate family after I had declined something.
+If she disagrees, people who know her can read it to her face, but she will usually not say it.
+Instead, she will find a different way to achieve what she thinks is best.
+My niece mirrors to my sister, a trait she is unaware of having herself.
+How often has my sister told me things “after the fact”?

-The moment my sister could admit to avoiding direct confrontations and perhaps being “sneaky” at times as well, her daughter would not feel judged anymore.
+The moment my sister could admit to avoiding direct confrontations and perhaps being “sneaky” at times, her daughter might feel less judged.
 It would probably make my niece feel as accepted as her straightforward brother and thus help her to have more open conversations with others about what she wants and needs.

 What do your children mirror for you?
-How could you improve your relationship by embracing exactly those character traits in yourself?
+How could you improve your relationship by embracing those character traits?

-Contact me if you are interested to work on your relationships or take the Shadow Energetics Workshop in May 2013.
+Contact me if you are interested in working on your relationships or taking the Shadow Energetics Workshop in May 2013.